aqeelanwar/PEDRA/unreal_envs/readme.md

 </center>

 The image coordinates, PEDRA coordinates and physical coordinates are explained below.
-In case of an outdoor environment, the value of ceiling_z is ser to 10000 meaning that their is no ceiling.
+In case of an outdoor environment, the value of ceiling_z is set to 10000 meaning that there is no ceiling.

 ## Environment Supported Features:
-While the simulation screen is on, following keys can be used to interactive with it.
+While the simulation screen is on, following keys can be used to interact with it.

 <center>

 | Key        	      | Feature                                                           |Category      |